smrt28/tc-play/README.md

 yubico-keyfile
 --------------

-TcPlay uses Yubikey secret to derive header-key in the same way as TrueCrypt/TcPlay derives the header-key from the key files.
+tc-play uses Yubikey secret to derive header-key in the same way as TrueCrypt/tc-play derives the header-key from the key files.
 The "yubico-keyfile" utility can obtain the secret from the Yubikey for you and store it in the file.
 You can backup the file.
 The keyfile would work as well as your Yubikey.